FreedomAndCommitments

 Even though I do accept that there need be some future-constraining contracts, I think it's reasonable for a liberty-minded person to decide that their scope should always be hard limited.

 Thinking about that answer, I wonder if there's a fairly clear parallel with property.
-At least the kind of permanent ownership of land or other natural resource.
+(OnProperty) At least the kind of permanent ownership of land or other natural resource.
 Again, handing this out as private property was a one-time decision which puts WAAAAY too much constraint on future behaviour to be acceptable.

 See also LeftAndRightAndTyranny